-8. Prohibited Signs and Sign Parts
+8 9.
+Prohibited Signs and Sign Parts

 - a.
 There shall be no moving signs or signs with moving parts. - b.
 No sign or sign parts shall be illuminated with changeable, flashing, moving, or animated-type lights. - c.
 No sign shall be internally illuminated. - d.
-No sign shall be located off the site of the lot on which the related services are located, except as provided for in this Ordinance and except for directional signs
+No sign shall be located off the site of the lot on which the related services are located, except as provided for in this Ordinance and except for directional signs a.
+Flags and insignia of any government, not to exceed 64 square feet.

-9. Exempt Signs
+9. 10 Exempt Signs